-The Headteacher will inform the LA and the Governing Body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Headteacher will discuss consideration of any permanent exclusions with the Director of Primary Education.
+If the decision is taken to permanently exclude, the Headteacher will inform the LA and the Governing Body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
 The school will follow the DfE guidance, Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England including pupil movement guidance.